-Talk to your doctor now about how to manage different ketone levels in your body.
-Slight ketones may be treated at home, while higher levels indicate the possibility of DKA and require medical intervention.
-As a general rule, if your blood glucose level is too high (above 250 mg/dL) and you have confirmed high levels of ketones with a ketone test, you should seek emergency care at a hospital.
+Talk to your healthcare provider now about how to manage different ketone levels in your body.
+Slight ketones may be treated at home, while higher levels with the presence of nausea, vomiting and abdominal pain along with trouble breathing indicate the possibility of DKA and require medical intervention.
+As a general rule, if your blood glucose level is above 250 mg/dL for several hours and will not come down and you have confirmed high levels of ketones with a ketone test, you should seek emergency care at a hospital.

 Diabetic Ketoacidosis Prevention

-It is no surprise that good blood glucose control is the best way to keep blood glucose levels low enough to avoid DKA.
+Good blood glucose control and always taking your diabetes medications and insulin is the best way to keep blood glucose levels low enough to avoid DKA.